ocaml/ocaml.org/data/tutorials/getting-started/3_01_ocaml_on_windows.md

 ```

 We recommend installing Git from `winget`; however, you can omit this step and install Git using your preferred method if needed.
-Opam will look for a compatible Git and if none is found, it will prompt you with a set of options to install one.
+Opam will look for a compatible Git, and if none is found, it will prompt you with a set of options to install one.

 After installation, launch a new shell to access the opam binary.